kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 The mixins `ShootMixin` and `PokerMixin` do not make much sense on their own, as classes.
 However, we can combine their behaviour to compositionally build classes with more advanced behaviour, such as the `SecretAgent` class.
-This class inherits these two mixins to provide any secret agent the ability to shoot and put a poker face.
+This class inherits these two mixins to provide any secret agent with the ability to shoot and put a poker face.

 ## Interfaces